Terreii/hoodie-plugin-store-crypto/README.md

 cryptoStore.findOrAdd(id, doc)
 ```

 Find a document in the users store.
-If the document is encrypted, it will be decrypted.
-If no document is present: `doc` will be added (and encrypted).
+And decrypt encrypted documents.
+If no document is present: `doc` will get added (and encrypted).

 Argument| Type  | Description      | Required
 --------|-------|--------------------------|----------